United Arab Emirates

 Polish-Emirati relations are characterized by increasing intensity and constant expansion of areas of cooperation.

-The most important recent event in Polish-Emirati political relations was the visit of the President of the Republic of Poland Andrzej Duda to the World Governments Summit (WGS) in Dubai in February 2025.
-This was his third visit to the Emirates, after a bilateral visit in March 2023 and participation in COP28 in Dubai in November-December 2023.
-During the last visit, the President of the Republic of Poland, in addition to participating in the WGS, held meetings with the President of the UAE Mohamed bin Zayed Al Nahyan and the Ruler of the Emirate of Dubai Mohamed bin Rashid Al Maktoum.
-The visit to Poland of the Emirati Minister for Foreign Trade Dr. Thani Al Zeyoudi in February 2025 was also very important.
-He held meetings with a number of Polish ministries, mainly devoted to the development of investment cooperation.
+Among the most significant recent events in Polish-Emirati political relations was the visit of Polish President Andrzej Duda to the World Government Summit (WGS) in Dubai in February 2025.
+This was his third visit to the Emirates, following a bilateral visit in March 2023 and the participation in COP28 in Dubai in November-December 2023.
+During his most recent visit, the Polish President, in addition to attending the WGS, held meetings with UAE President Mohamed bin Zayed Al Nahyan and the Ruler of Dubai, Mohamed Rashid bin Maktoum.
+Of particular importance was the visit to Poland in March 2025 by Emirati Minister of Foreign Trade Dr. Thani Al Zeyoudi, who held meetings with a number of Polish ministries, primarily focused on the development of investment cooperation.
+In September, on the sidelines of the UN General Assembly, Polish Deputy Prime Minister and Minister of Foreign Affairs Radosław Sikorski met with his counterpart Abdullah bin Zayed.

-Our bilateral relations are built on the basis of already existing successful projects, such as the investment in a logistics centre in Olsztyn by the Emirati food company LULU, which was completed in 2023.
-During COP28, the Emirati renewable energy company MASDAR announced another investment in Poland, made together with Taaleri Energia and Polish partner DOMREL.
+Our bilateral relations are built on existing successful projects, such as the investment by the Emirati food company LULU in a logistics center in Olsztyn, completed in 2023.
+During COP28, the Emirati renewable energy company MASDAR announced another investment in Poland, made jointly with Taaleri Energia and its Polish partner DOMREL.
 The investment envisages the construction of a mix of photovoltaic and wind farms generating 1 GW of energy within 5-7 years.
-Polish luxury catamaran manufacturer SunReef Yachts launched a new investment worth USD 100 million in the emirate of Ras Al Khaimah in 2024.
+Polish luxury catamaran manufacturer SunReef Yachts launched a new $100 million investment in the emirate of Ras Al Khaimah in 2024.
 These are just a few examples of the rapidly developing economic relations between Poland and the UAE in recent years.
-Positive trends in economic cooperation are also reflected in trade turnover.
-The balance of goods trade in the first ten months of 2024 amounted to PLN 2.4 billion surplus on the Polish side (PLN 3.47 billion of exports and PLN 1.07 billion of imports), while in the whole of 2023 it was PLN 2.19 billion (PLN 4.58 billion of exports and PLN 2.39 billion of imports).
+Positive trends in economic cooperation are also reflected in trade.
+According to data from the Central Statistical Office (GUS), bilateral trade totaled €1.947 billion in 2024.
+Poland recorded a significant trade surplus: our exports to the UAE reached €1.462 billion (of which €1.007 billion in goods and €455 million in services), while imports reached €585 million (€297 million in goods and €288 million in services).